 The next year and a half of the project is focussed on setting up the survey.
 The project holds its initial meeting in Manchester in January, where partners from 12 European countries will begin work to develop the research design and the data collection instruments.
 Due to the relevance of the future survey’s findings to national governments and institutions, the project team is involving them from the start.

-Dominic Richardson, Senior Education Specialist at UNICEF said: “The need for robust evidence on what determines the trajectories of development and child well-being across the life course cannot be understated.
-A Europe-wide survey fills an important gap in knowledge, and strengthens the ability of policymakers in different countries and contexts to learn and share good practice for child development.
-The ECDP is a vital next steps in improving child policy, and through this the living standards of all children in Europe.”
+Dominic Richardson, Senior Education Specialist at UNICEF, said: “The need for robust evidence on what determines the trajectories of development and child wellbeing across the life course cannot be understated.
+A Europe-wide survey fills an important gap in knowledge, and strengthens the ability of policy-makers in different countries and contexts to learn and share good practice for child development.
+The ECDP is a vital next step in improving child policy, and through this the living standards of all children in Europe.”